What is an EBSA?

 Climate change predictions are likely to affect the physical and chemical dynamics of the marine environment and may lead to alterations in the distribution of species.
 Modelling species distributions under potential future climate scenarios provides a good way of predicting such shifts and thereby helps to predict the utility of EBSAs into the future.
 Looking at the possible effects of climate change on EBSAs is particularly important when considering management options.

-Although human activities are affecting and impacting many natural systems in the ocean, therefore influencing ecological and biological observations, the EBSA identification process does not focus directly on the effects of specific human activities.
+Although human activities are affecting and impacting many natural systems in the ocean, therefore influencing ecological and biological observations, the EBSA description process does not focus directly on the effects of specific human activities.
 Some of the EBSA criteria, such as naturalness and vulnerability, require taking human impacts into account in their application.

-Currently available data and methodologies are sufficient to begin the identification of some EBSAs.
+Currently available data and methodologies are sufficient to begin the description of some EBSAs.
 Some data gaps can be addressed by using tested proxies, models and statistical sampling.
 A lack of information should not be used as a reason to defer actions to apply the CBD criteria to the best information that is available.
 The application of the CBD criteria must be reviewed periodically, as new information becomes available.
 It is GOBI’s role to facilitate the international coordination and collaboration of scientific research efforts, including focused regional work and developing expert advisory processes.

 Who is responsible for the quality of the data used in the EBSA process?

 The initial quality of the data comes from the scientists who generated and provided the data to the process.
 Further data can be obtained from the data holdings of major recognised data repositories, whose records are checked upon submission to ensure their quality.
 A metadata Task Group is appointed as necessary at EBSA regional workshops to select the best available data to undertake the EBSA process.